qdm12/gluetun-wiki/setup/providers/private-internet-access.md

 ### qBittorrent

-[@Noah-Huppert](https://github.com/Noah-Huppert) developed a tool which automatically updates the forwarded port in qBittorrent: [**qbittorrent-port-updater**](https://github.com/Noah-Huppert/qbittorrent-port-updater)
+A tool has been developed by the community which automatically updates the forwarded port in qBittorrent: [**qbittorrent-port-updater**](https://github.com/Noah-Huppert/qbittorrent-port-updater)

 ## Servers